 Calculating project’s budget

-With bookings and timesheets you can calculate your project’s budget, too.
+When you collect bookings and timesheets data, you can calculate your project’s budget, too.
 You can even use them to track the budget throughout the project and see if you stay within the estimated cost or not.

 For example, you can compare bookings with timesheets to see whether recorded work time equals your estimates or not.
 Then, knowing your employees’ hourly rates, you can calculate the actual cost of the time they spent on the project to determine the actual budget.

-Again, you can use a spreadsheet to do so, bo you may find it way more convenient to use a resource management tool with a reports section.
+Again, you can use a spreadsheet to do so, bo it will be way more convenient to use a resource management tool with reporting features.

 Start managing your teams more efficiently today

-Plus, you can save yourself a lot of hustle by implementing a resource management tool.
-Teamdeck is one of them, combining resource scheduling, time tracking and timesheets, leave management, and custom reports.
-Using the tool, you can easily add bookings, record time entries, manage and adjust the calendar and calculate metrics of your choosing on top of that data.
+You can save yourself a lot of hustle by implementing a resource management tool.
+Teamdeck is an example of such a solution, combining resource scheduling, time tracking, leave management and custom reports.
+Using this tool, you can easily add bookings, record time entries, manage and adjust the calendar and calculate metrics of your choosing on top of that data.